-Configuration properties can either be applied to all three service types at the same time by omitting the service type (e.g. omero.jvmcfg.strategy) or to each individually by including it (e.g. omero.jvmcfg.strategy.blitz).
+Configuration properties can either be applied to all three service types at the same time by omitting the service type (e.g. omero.jvmcfg.strategy.blitz).

 For example, the default, PercentStrategy, is equivalent to making the call:

 \$ omero config set omero.jvmcfg.strategy percent